- Pension basics

 Deferred benefits are benefits retained within your Scheme after you leave.
 Benefits are calculated at the date you leave and remain in your Scheme until you decide either to retire or to transfer them to an alternative pension provider.

 Your deferred benefits are calculated using your Pensionable service and Final pensionable salary at the date you leave.
-You'll receive confirmation of your benefits when you leave the Scheme and an annual statement thereafter.
+You'll receive confirmation of your benefits when you leave the Scheme.

 Your benefits will be increased from the date you leave until the date you retire, in accordance with the provisions of the Scheme rules and statutory revaluation requirements.
 See Retirement benefits for more information on how this is calculated.